BBVA/mercury/docs/index.md

     ---

-    This library offers graph analytics capabilities with a technology-agnostic API, enabling users to apply a curated range of performant and scalable algorithms and utilities regardless of the underlying data framework.
+    This library offers **graph analytics capabilities with a technology-agnostic API**, enabling users to apply a curated range of performant and scalable algorithms and utilities regardless of the underlying data framework.

     [:octicons-arrow-right-24: Documentation](https://bbva.github.io/mercury-graph/site/)